Soumyajit-Koley/Spotify_clone_lite/README.md

 # Spotify_clone_lite

-It's a platform where you can stream pre downloaded techno and edm  tracks.
+It's a platform where you can stream pre downloaded techno and edm  tracks for free.